Mixing, segregation, and collapse transitions of interacting copolymer rings: Numerical results

-To determine the approximate location of the critical point $\beta_m^*$ the crossings between the curves between $Var(k_m)/2n$ and $d_{cm}$ were determined and plotted against $1/\sqrt{n}$ in figure~\ref{fig:betam_estimates_SE_ME} (assuming the mean field value $1/2$ for the finite size crossover exponent $\phi$ and plotting the intersections between the variance for $n=400$ and for $n=48,100,148,200$ and $300$).
-Extrapolating these data points indicates a limiting value close to $0.31$ (the thick segment at $1/\sqrt{n}=0$ marks the estimate of the expanded-mixed phase transition $\beta_m^* = 0.31 \pm 0.01$ reported in reference~\cite{JOTW22}).
+To determine the approximate location of the critical point $\beta_m^*(\beta_c)$ the crossings between the curves $Var(k_m)/2n$ and $d_{cm}$ were determined and plotted against $1/\sqrt{n}$ in figure~\ref{fig:betam_estimates_SE_ME} (assuming the mean field value $1/2$ for the finite size crossover exponent $\phi$ and plotting the intersections between the variance for $n=400$ and for $n=48,100,148,200$ and $300$).
+The data plausibly extrapolate to the value seen in reference \cite{JOTW22}, namely $\beta_m^*(0) \approx 0.31$ (the thick segment at $1/\sqrt{n}=0$ marks the estimate of the expanded-mixed phase transition $\beta_m^*(0) = 0.31 \pm 0.01$ reported in reference~\cite{JOTW22}).
 A similar extrapolation is reported for the location of the crossings of the curve $d_{cm}(n=400)$ with the corresponding curves obtained for $n=48,100,148,200$ and $300$ in the last row of panels in figure~\ref{fig:betam_estimates_SE_ME}.
-The limiting estimate shown by the thick segment at $1/\sqrt{n}=0$ is again the expanded-mixed phase transition point $\beta_m^* = 0.31 \pm 0.01$ reported in reference~\cite{JOTW22}.
-Similarly to the SE-SC phase boundary, we note that: (i) the $n\to\infty$ extrapolation of the points of both measures is very close to $\beta_m^*$, and (ii) the SE-M phase transition appears to be independent of the strength $\beta_c$ of the self attraction between vertices in the polygons, at least when $0 \leq \beta_c < \beta_c^*$.
+The limiting estimate shown by the thick segment at $1/\sqrt{n}=0$ is again the expanded-mixed phase transition point $\beta_m^*(0) = 0.31 \pm 0.01$ reported in reference~\cite{JOTW22}.
+Similarly to the SE-SC phase boundary, we note that: (i) the $n\to\infty$ extrapolation of the points of both measures is very close to $\beta_m^*(0)$, and (ii) the SE-M phase transition appears to be independent of the strength $\beta_c$ of the self attraction between vertices in the polygons, at least when $0 \leq \beta_c < \beta_c^0$.